dneimke/tasks/readme.md

 After running the command, the `SourceFolder` should be copied to the `TargetFolder` location.

-Test that the `TargetFolder` is not created by starting `Calculator` and re-running the command.
+Test that the `TargetFolder` is not created when a given proces is running.
+Start `Calculator` and re-run the command.
+You should see that the source folder is not copied while the configured `ProcessName` process is running.

-## Deployment

-Refer to [the docs](./docs/deployment.md) for information on how to deploy the ServerTasks module.

 ## Useful links